gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 changed completely.
 I knew him well enough to know he looked it up the moment we hung up.

+M was at work that day.
+I texted him the news.

 M called me a little later,
 after he had done his own research.
 He is deeply religious.